-You need to look at how the tent, when packed, will fit in your backpack as many people want or need their tent to lay horizontally in their backpack where others prefer vertical alignment.
+You need to look at how the tent, when packed, will fit in your backpack as many people want or need their tent to lay horizontally in their backpack whereas others prefer vertical alignment.

 This is a very personal choice and will be heavily influenced by the gear you already have and the space that will be needed within.
-This may require you buy a tent because of the size when packed as maybe one is longer than the other.
+This may require you to buy a tent because of the size when packed as maybe one is longer than the other.

 Your tent pack weight is always going to be a deciding factor as it is part of the big three gear, backpack, sleep system, and tent which means to drop significant overall base weight you want to look to lower the tent weight as a priority.

 While it is hard to drop pounds from the rest of your gear, you can drop pounds from a tent without it costing too much up to a point.
-Once you start to get to the 2 pound mark the decrease in weight comes with a large price increase.
+Once you start to get to the 2-pound mark the decrease in weight comes with a large price increase.

 Freestanding vs Non-Freestanding